• 0

 This page contains affiliate links for products I use and love.
 If you take action (i.e. subscribe, make a purchase) after clicking a link, I may earn some gardening commission which helps me keep the Garden Ninja Blog free for all.

-If you want your garden to be packed full of bright-coloured spring plants, then follow my beginner guide below to plant spring bulbs with ease.
+If you want your garden to be full of bright-coloured spring plants, follow my beginner guide below to plant spring bulbs easily.

 Wondering what the top 10 easy-to-grow bulbs are?
 Then look no further at the super easy specimens below.
 Click to jump to each species to see why they make the top ten for spring flowers!